Catenscia/MxOps/docs/source/getting_started/presentation.md

 ### Query with ABI

-Here MxOps is used to fetch information from the live `Onedex` contract on the [mainnet](https://explorer.multiversx.com/accounts/erd1qqqqqqqqqqqqqpgqqz6vp9y50ep867vnr296mqf3dduh6guvmvlsu3sujc).
+MxOps is used below to fetch information from the [live Onedex contract](https://explorer.multiversx.com/accounts/erd1qqqqqqqqqqqqqpgqqz6vp9y50ep867vnr296mqf3dduh6guvmvlsu3sujc) on the mainnet.
 We specifically query the state of the pool n°10.
-This example relies on the ABI definition of the smart-contract.
+This example relies on the ABI definition of the Onedex smart-contract.

 ```yaml
 allowed_networks: